 Let’s dive deep into best practices of shielding gas use and discuss the pitfalls to avoid with commonly welded metals.

-Earlier, I noted that you shouldn’t use a 100% Ar gas for carbon steel.
+Earlier, I noted that you shouldn’t use 100% Ar gas for carbon steel.
 That’s because the cathodic action of argon gas causes iron oxide present in the steel to attract the arc.
 The iron oxide emits electrons causing the arc to follow them.

 But, since iron oxides are distributed unevenly on the steel surface, the arc follows an irregular path, which results in uneven weld deposits.